WismutHansen/lst/README.md

 ### MCP Server Setup

-The `lst-mcp` provides a Model Context Protocol server that allows AI assistants (like Claude) to manage your lists and notes.
+The `lst-mcp` provides a Model Context Protocol server that allows AI assistants (like opencode) to manage your lists and notes.

 #### Installing the MCP Server